 - Course learning outcomes

 - List of required course materials for reading, in-class work, writing, homework, viewing, and listening, including calculators, specialized materials or equipment, and computer software.

 - Unique class procedures/structures, such as web-based or web-assisted, cooperative exercises, panel presentations, case study methods, class journals or learning logs, attendance at events outside of class, etc.

 - Approximate schedule of exams and due dates of graded assignments, e.g., homework, quizzes, papers, projects

 - Grading criteria, scale, and standards, including statements on whether or not plus/minus grading will be used.
 See the NSHE Grading Policy.

 - Policies regarding late work and make-up exams

 - Description of course requirements, e.g., exams, quizzes, projects, papers AND the proportion each counts toward the final grade.
 If class participation and/or attendance are factored in, explain how these are evaluated.
 For university policy regarding class absence, see UAM 3,020.

 - Statement on Academic Dishonesty: "Cheating, plagiarism or otherwise obtaining grades under false pretenses constitute academic dishonesty according to the code of this university.
-Academic dishonesty will not be tolerated and penalties can include canceling a student's enrollment without a grade, giving an F for the course or for the assignment.
+Academic dishonesty will not be tolerated and penalties can include filing a final grade of "F"; reducing the student's final course grade one or two full grade points; awarding a failing mark on the coursework in question; or requiring the student to retake or resubmit the coursework.
 For more details, see the University of Nevada, Reno General Catalog."

 - Statement of Disability Services: "Any student with a disability needing academic adjustments or accommodations is requested to speak with the Disability Resource Center (Thompson Building, Suite 101) as soon as possible to arrange for appropriate accommodations."